ir-engine/developer-docs/docs/manual/03_modules/04_api/01_documentationSystem.md

 1. **Schema definition**: Each service has a schema file that defines its data structure and available methods
 2. **Documentation enhancement**: Each service also has a documentation file that provides additional details
+   - Without custom descriptions in this step, your API documentation will only contain generic placeholders
+   - Replace default descriptions with meaningful, context-specific information
+   - Include examples and parameter descriptions to help API consumers understand how to use your API
 3. **Service registration**: When a service is registered, it includes its documentation
 4. **Automatic generation**: The `feathers-swagger` package automatically generates the OpenAPI documentation based on these components
 5. **Documentation serving**: The documentation is served at the `/openapi` endpoint (`localhost:3030/openapi` in your local deployment)

 This process ensures that the API documentation stays in sync with the actual implementation, as it's generated directly from the code.
+The quality and usefulness of the documentation depend on the effort put into step 2.

 ## OpenAPI configuration